core-interaction/core-interaction.github.io/topic/grid/index.md

 {% include figure.html src='/example/grid-template-columns/demo' caption='The additional rows are automatically added, as needed.
 Note that they size vertically to their content.' height='20rem' %}

-The `repeat` function is very commonly used to make even-width grids.
-And of course, they can be made responsive with [media queries](/topic/media-queries) and [CSS variables](/topic/responsive/#briefly-css-variables)!

-{% include figure.html src='/example/grid-template-columns-repeat/demo' caption='Notice that the *items* always stick to the grid structure—independent of their content—unlike our previous `flex-wrap` pseudo-grids.' height='38rem' %}

-*Flex* is [sometimes referred](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout) to in this way as *content-out*, while *grid* is a *layout-in* system.

 ### `grid-auto-columns` / `grid-auto-rows`